What happens when there is no miraculous physical healing after a prayer of faith?

 What happens when God does not heal?

+This is something I learned in the early days of my ministry.
 Sunday morning, a lady attended our church.
 We didn’t know her name.
 We thought she was a new visitor who had not attended our church before.
 But we were wrong about that.

-‘But about 12 months ago, your church advertised a healing service in the newspaper.
+'You won’t remember me’ she said, 'about 12 months ago, your church advertised a healing service in the newspaper.
 Although I didn’t attend church myself, I decided to come to your healing service.

-I was on my own and responded to the invitation to get up out of my seat and walk to the front of the church to receive a healing prayer and you’ she said to my wife
+I was on my own.
+There was an invitation for anyone who needed healing to get up out of their seat and walk to the front of the church and receive prayer.
+You were the one who prayed for me' she said.

 ‘And I have visited your church again this morning because God told me to come and tell you what happened 12 months ago.
 I still have cancer.
 I am under the care of a specialist, and the treatment is going well.
+And I have come back to your church today to say when you prayed for my healing, I decided in my heart there and then, to become a Christian.

-AI ‘When God does not heal physical illness, it’s not interpreted as a lack of faith or punishment, but rather as an invitation to rely on His strength through suffering, cultivating endurance, deeper spiritual intimacy, and hope for eternal renewal.
+(AI) ‘When God does not heal physical illness, it’s not interpreted as a lack of faith or punishment, but rather as an invitation to rely on His strength through suffering, cultivating endurance, deeper spiritual intimacy, and hope for eternal renewal.

 Such experiences can serve to display God’s grace in weakness and trust in a greater, sovereign purpose, as outlined in this TGC Africa article and this Desiring God article